Appearance

 Obtaining an access token (JWT)

-As part of your onboarding process, your Treezor Account Manager provided you with your credentials including client_id
+As part of your onboarding process, your Treezor Account Manager has provided you with your credentials including client_id

 and client_secret